Skip to main content

 Your body does not operate in silos.
 Hormones exist in a state of delicate, interconnected balance.
 The Hypothalamic-Pituitary-Gonadal (HPG) axis is a primary example of this intricate web.
 The hypothalamus, a small region in your brain, releases Gonadotropin-Releasing Hormone (GnRH).

-This signals the to produce Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
+This signals the pituitary gland to produce Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 In men, LH travels to the testes to stimulate testosterone production.
 In women, these hormones orchestrate the menstrual cycle and estrogen production.
 A disruption at any point in this axis can have cascading effects throughout the body.

 Simultaneously, the pituitary gland also releases growth hormone (GH), which plays a vital part in tissue repair, muscle growth, and fat metabolism.
 GH and testosterone often work in concert, their actions amplifying one another to maintain lean body mass and metabolic efficiency.
 When one declines, the other’s effectiveness can be diminished, illustrating how a single hormonal deficiency can create a wider metabolic disturbance.